 Workforce data is essential for the school’s / local authority’s operational use.
-Whilst the majority of information you provide to us is mandatory, some of it is provided to us on a voluntary basis.
-In order to comply with data protection legislation, we will inform you at the point of collection, whether you are required to provide certain school workforce information to us or if you have a choice in this and we will tell you what you need to do if you do not want to share this information with us.
+Whilst the majority of personal information you provide to us is mandatory, some of it is requested on a voluntary basis.
+In order to comply with GDPR, we will inform you at the point of collection, whether you are required to provide certain information to us or if you have a choice in this and we will tell you what you need to do if you do not want to share this information with us.

 Data is stored in a range of different places, included in your school personnel file, on the single central record, SIMS, the IT system of the schools HR and Payroll provider, and in other IT systems (including the schools email system).
 The information is kept secure and is only used for purposes directly relevant to your employment.

 Once your employment with us has ended, we will retain this file and delete information in it in accordance with the School’s Records Management Policy / retention policy.

 We do not share information about you without your consent unless the law and our policies allow us to do so.